 Welcome to the TSC Educational Neuroscience Resource Site!
-The goal of a Neuroscience Educator is to apply focused preventative applied educational neuroscience strategies to the classroom setting.
+The goal of a Neuro Educator is to apply focused preventative applied educational neuroscience strategies to the classroom setting.

 This site will be updated regularly and is intended to serve as a support for TSC's Educational Neuroscience initiative.
 As this page is a fluid document, please feel free to email any hints, tools, or tips that would contribute to the mission of social and emotional learning.